RoaringCow/ascii_art_converter/README.md

 Hello!
+This code converts your mp4 videos to ascii mp4 videos.
-i commented my code close to little so HAHHAHAHA read it or leave it.
-And i didn't include libraries so you have to download it on your own. and you can tweak the fps at the bottom thing
+I think the ascii conversion part is optimized enough but the making it a video part is not and it is really slow. i commented my code close to little so HAHHAHAHA read it or leave it.